atharray/cunny-lake-archive/README.md

 ## How to use app

-Download this repo using the [releases tab](https://github.com/atharray/cunny-lake-archive/releases) and clicking on a release zip file.
+Download this repo using the [releases tab](https://github.com/atharray/cunny-lake-archive/releases) and clicking on a release source code .zip file.

 Unzip the folder and follow system specific instructions below: